Worried about your risk? You are not alone

 - If your username and password are entered from a device you normally don’t use to access your account, the user will be prompted to enter a code that is sent to either the mobile device or email on record.
 This extra-step process – called multi-factor authentication – adds protection beyond your password to significantly decrease the risk of a hacker accessing your information.

-- In addition to multi-factor authentication, Nationwide employs multiple layers of firewalls — special software designed to block malicious users, viruses, malware and other potential security threats.
+- In addition to multi-factor authentication, Nationwide employs multiple layers of firewalls — systems designed to block unauthorized access and other potential security threats.

-- We also use Secure Sockets Layer (SSL), a standard security technology that encrypts information sent to and from our site.
-SSL ensures that all personal information — including retirement account data, social security numbers, and log-in credentials — remains confidential when sent between our website and your computer.
+- We also use Secure Sockets Layer (SSL)/Transport Layer Security (TLS), a standard security technology that encrypts information sent to and from our site.
+SSL/TLS ensures that all personal information — including retirement account data, social security numbers, and log-in credentials — remains confidential when sent between our website and your computer.

-- Nationwide provides ongoing training to all associates to keep sensitive data private and protected, and that training is enhanced as we learn more about cyber-crime techniques.
-In-depth, role-based training is given to associates in a unique position to ensure security and privacy.
+- Nationwide provides ongoing training to all associates to keep sensitive data private and protected, and that training is enhanced routinely.
+In-depth, role-based training is given to associates in unique positions to ensure security and privacy.
 We comply with all data security laws and take reasonable steps to ensure our employees do as well.

 - Tier 4 is the highest rating a data center can earn.
-Nationwide uses two centers to ensure data is available no matter when you want to access it, but also is safeguarded by the strongest security protocols available.
+Nationwide uses two centers to ensure data is available no matter when you want to access it.

 - We’re detecting and responding to vulnerabilities and threats, defending your data 24/7/365.